creditcardGenius Team

 Instant approval: Yes

-The CIBC Aventura Visa Card for Students is our pick for the best student credit card in Canada.
-It includes a free SPC membership and won’t cost you anything to hold.
-Unlike other starter credit cards, this one gives you the opportunity to earn a welcome bonus of up to 10,000 points.
+The CIBC Aventura Visa Card for Students comes a close second to the CIBC Aeroplan card.
+This Aventura option includes a free SPC membership and won't cost you anything to hold.
+And, like the CIBC Aeroplan Visa Card for students, this card gives you the opportunity to earn a welcome bonus of up to 10,000 points.

 In addition to the steady points you earn for travel and everyday purchases, you have lots of redemption options.
 Sure, you get the most value for redeeming points with flights, but you can also cash them in for charitable donations, other travel, CIBC financial products, gift cards, merchandise, and cash back.